-If you want to wear something that is in between hiking tights and pants, the Patagonia Packout may be the best leggings for you.
-The Patagonia Pack Out tights offers an impressive level of comfort and mobility while being far more durable than the average pair of outdoor leggings.
+If you want to wear something that is in between hiking tights and pants, the Patagonia Packout may be the best hiking leggings for you.
+The Patagonia Pack Out tights offers an impressive level of comfort and mobility while being far more durable than the average pair of hiking leggings.
 Read best women’s hiking shoes.

 They are warm enough for chilly days.
 The Pack Out tights are also a good choice for sunny summer hikes, thanks to their breathable, moisture-wicking fabric.
 However, they offer limited weather resistance, so it’s best to wear them only in dry weather conditions.

 The gusseted crotch allows for high-stepping and improves tear resistance at the same time.
 The handy zip side pocket and the drop in-leg pockets are surprisingly roomy.